Rex Linn: Career

 He currently is reported to be living in Sherman Oaks, California, with his dogs, Jack and Choctaw.
 Linn is a University of Texas Longhorns fan, even taking the day off from his CSI: Miami work to attend the 2005 Rose Bowl game when his beloved team played and won the 2005 national championship against the University of Southern California.

 He is a former chairman of the Oklahoma City chapter of Ducks Unlimited.
 In 1986, he won the state duck-calling competition, and came fourth in the national competition.

 Linn is an active supporter of children's charities and the arts.
 On May 12, 2007, he was a celebrity award presenter at the National Association of Police Organizations TOP COPS award ceremony in Washington, D.C.

 He had recurring roles in several TV series such as Sgt.
 Frank Tripp on CSI: Miami, a role for which he was tricked into reading during the first season and which he held, as a series regular, until the end of the series.
 He had a minor role in the webisode series The Walking Dead: Torn Apart playing as Mike Palmer, a father hiding in a neighborhood in Georgia during a zombie apocalypse.
 It aired on AMC.com on October 3, 2011.
 From 2017 to 2024, he's played Principal Tom Peterson on Young Sheldon on CBS.
-In 2024, he began a recurring role in the situation comedy Happy's Place as Emmett, the love interest of the lead character played by his real-life fiance Reba McEntire.
+In 2024, he began a recurring role in the situation comedy Happy's Place as Emmett, the love interest of the lead character played by his real-life fiancee Reba McEntire.
+In the spring of 2026, NBC announced that the show would be renewed for a third season.

 Personal life

 Linn has been dating country singer and actress Reba McEntire since late 2020.
-They first met on the set of the Kenny Rogers vehicle The Gambler Returns: The Luck of the Draw (1991) and reconnected almost thirty years later when McEntire guest-starred as June on Young Sheldon.
-In an interview prior to the 2025 Emmy Awards ceremony, Linn and McEntire announced their engagement.
-However, the engagement took place months prior in December 2024.
+They first met on the set of the Kenny Rogers vehicle The Gambler Returns: The Luck of the Draw (1991) and reconnected almost 30 years later when McEntire guest-starred as June on Young Sheldon.
+They became engaged in December 2024.